Moose-Tracks/Moose-Tracks/README.md

 🌱 I’m currently learning Java Script and algorythms in Python

-💞️ I’m looking to collaborate on my public repository for a airplain wing simulator: Airply
+💞️ I’m looking to collaborate on my public repository for an airplane wing simulator: Airply

 ## Below are a handful of projects that I am working on